edamontology/edam-browser/paper.md

 ## Main functionality

-Is this section we first details how each features listed in previous section are addressed.
+Is this section we details how each features listed in previous section are addressed.

 ##### Criteria 1 and 2